10 Tips for Taking Kids on Their First Backpacking Trip

 1. Car-Camp and Dayhike First

 My wife and I were avid and experienced backpackers before our two kids came along and we took our first child backpacking when he was a baby and toddler.
-But once our daughter joined the pack—and we had two in diapers, with all the stuff you have to carry with children that young—we shifted to dayhiking and car-camping as a family.
+But once our daughter joined the pack—and we had two in diapers, with all the stuff you have to carry with children that young—we shifted for about five years to dayhiking and car-camping as a family (and taking our adult backpacking trips whenever possible, separately or together).

 Both proved a great means of preparing kids for backpacking.
 Our family hiking together became normal and familiar to them before their oldest memories and we got a sense of our kids’ hiking abilities—making the transition to backpacking easier for all of us.
 Similarly, car-camping helped us dial in our systems and gear for backpacking and probably made backpacking seem ordinary to our kids.